 It has a simple interface consisting of two buttons for adjusting between five of its personalization.
 It additionally has a power button and an updated LCD display from the old Braun series 7 models.

-Just like any model in series 7, it has x 2 Optifoil which produces 10,000 micro-vibrations per minute and this enables to cut more hair and feed to its shaving elements.
+Just like any model in series 7, it has x 2 Optifoil which produces 10,000 micro-vibrations per minute and this enables it to cut more hair and feed to its shaving elements.

-Talking about shaving elements, it features Braun touts it as having four shaving elements, of which two are under Optifoil, an ActiveLift and a SkinGuard.
+Talking about shaving elements, it features Braun touts it as having four shaving elements, of which two are under Optifoil, an ActiveLift, and a SkinGuard.

 The SkinGuard itself does not contribute to active shaving and mostly works to protect the skin from the aggressiveness of blades.